Jose Luis and his cousin, young labourers who work together inside the Cerro Rico mine. All photos by Jackson Fager.

 A few hours later, I was hundreds of feet underground, shambling through three-foot-tall tunnels, bony knees bruising over hard rock.
 My guide, Dani, a miniature man with the strength and temperament of a donkey, had burrowed so far ahead that he’d disappeared into the darkness.
 I called out to him.
-When he didn’t reply, my photographer, Jackson, turned to me and coughed.
-“I’m freaking out,” he said, and we soldiered on, trying to trace Dani’s path through the sulfur-stinking shafts.
+When he didn’t reply, my photographer Jackson turned to me and coughed.
+“I’m freaking out,” he said, and we soldiered on, trying to trace Dani’s path through the hot, sulfur-stinking tunnel.

 In an attempt to calm Jackson’s nerves, I reminded him that tourists were taken into these mines all the time.
 I’d actually visited ten years ago.
 What I didn’t mention to him was that the depth at which we were spelunking was far beyond the limits recommended to study-abroad students.